Mitupatel18/EDM---Project/README.md

-add "node_modules"  client and api folder.
+add "node_modules" in client and api folder.